microsoft/vscode-nls/README.md

 * the string is prefixed with '\uFF3B' (Unicode zenkaku representation for [) and postfixed with '\uFF3D' (Unicode zenkaku representation for ])
 *

+## History

+* 2.0.0: based on TypeScritp 2.0.
+Since TS changed the shape of the d.ts files for 2.0.x a major version number got introduce to not break existing clients using TypeScript 1.8.x.

 ## LICENSE
 [MIT](LICENSE)